Home > Mac Data Recovery Tips

 Jessica Shee

-Summary: The MacBook Pro screen flickering issue brings much trouble.
+Summary: The MacBook screen flickering issue brings much trouble.
 Here's a guide for fixing this problem.
-With 7 easy-to-operate solutions, your MacBook Pro screen will stop flickering and back to normal. - From iBoysoft
+With 7 easy-to-operate solutions, your MacBook Pro screen will stop flashing and go back to normal. - From iBoysoft

 MacBook Pro screen flickering

 It's so awful, right?
-In fact, the MacBook Pro screen flickering fullscreen is a common problem for most users.
+In fact, the MacBook Pro screen flickering with horizontal lines or in full-screen is a common problem for most users.
 You can take steps to fix it.
-While this article supplies you with proven and efficient solutions to fix the MacBook Pro screen flickering issue.
+We supply you with proven and efficient solutions to fix the MacBook Pro screen flickering issue after updating to macOS Sequoia.

 fix the MacBook Pro screen flickering issue

-So, you should fix systemic issues and reset GPU-related settings to make your flashing MacBook screen back to normal.
-Here are some solutions.
+Since the reasons that result in MacBook screen flickering after the Sequoia update are different, you should not only fix systemic issues and reset GPU-related settings but also some other workarounds to make your flashing MacBook screen back to normal.

 Since restarting your computer can fix some system-related issues, it is the prior solution that you can try.
 Sometimes, this easiest way can fix big trouble.